kyle-rosa/ray_marching/README.md

 2. Clean up:
     1. User input handling in control.py
     2. Shader functions in shader.py
+    3. The pandas dependency is definitely unnecessary and I should get rid of it.
+    4. I'd like to get rid of the pyautogui dependency too, which I'm using to get the scren size.
 3. Debug rendering artifacts when using half-precision.

 ### Roadmap and Backlog